Superior rectus muscle: Function

-The superior rectus muscle elevates, adducts, and helps intort (rotate medially) the eye.
+The superior rectus muscle elevates, adducts, and helps intort (rotate the superior pole of the eye medially) the eye.

 Clinical significance

 Testing

 The superior rectus muscle is the only muscle that is capable of elevating the eye when it is in a fully abducted position.

 Exophthalmos

 Much of the venous drainage of the orbit and the extraocular muscles passes close to the superior rectus muscle.
 Obstruction to this venous drainage can cause venous congestion in the eye, which may cause exophthalmos (bulging eye ball).
 This may be shown with CT scans.

 Weakness and paralysis

 The superior rectus muscle may be weakened or paralysed by problems with nerve conduction of the oculomotor nerve (III).
 This may be congenital, often with a familial genetic link, or acquired, most often caused by head injuries.

 Overreaction

 Local anaesthetics used in cataract surgery may weaken the inferior rectus muscle, despite efforts to use minimal anaesthetic and to avoid placing the needle into the muscle.
 Weakness of the inferior rectus muscle may strengthen the superior rectus muscle, causing it to be overreactive.
 This may elevate the eye, and prevent its use in normal vision.
 Treatment may involve eye surgery that weakens or repositions the superior rectus muscle, which generally has good outcomes.